-Pablo Neruda (1904 – 1973), Chilean poet and politician wrote poetry about simple things.
-He urged us to notice the inconsequential.
-Odes to Common Things includes Spanish and English odes to quotidian items like salt, a chair, table, socks, and soap.1
+Pablo Neruda (July 12, 1904 – September 23, 1973), Chilean poet and politician urged us to notice the small, the inconsequential.
+Odes to Common Things includes Spanish and English odes to quotidian items like salt, a chair, a table, socks, and soap.1

 My feet were